omiranda/polyneuro_risk_score/docs/detailed_description.md

 ### Mandatory Inputs
 These are positional arguments and need to be provided in this order:

 - **path_imaging**.
-Neuroimaging data.
-Path to neuroimaging data (brain features) from the reference sample.
+Path to neuroimaging data (brain features) for the reference sample.
+This code can take as brain features connectivity matrices or scalars (such as cortical thickness values) for each participant.
+This function can accept the data on any of the following formats:
-    - path to a dot mat file where the last dimension corresponds to participant index
+    1. path to a dot mat file where the last dimension corresponds to participant index
-    - path to a csv file with imaging data where the number of columns dimension corresponds to participant index (check this with code run for Carla with Cortical thickness).
+    1. path to a csv file with imaging data where the number of columns dimension corresponds to participant index (check this with code run for Carla with Cortical thickness).
 No headers
-    - path to a txt file with paths to individual files with neuroimaging data.
+    1. path to a txt file with paths to individual files with neuroimaging data.
 No headers
         - dot mat
         - cifti
 - **path_demographics_Table**.
 Path to the demographics table saved as csv.
 It must have headers.
 Such headers will be defined as *between* or *within* factors in the group design table (**group_Design_Table**).
 Depending on the analysis, this table could also have the reserved headers *id* and *outcome*.
 You could include a column in this table to associate each participant with the its relative position in the neuroimaging data (**path_imaging** ).
 If provided, the column should be titled "*consecutive_number*".
 If not provided, it will be assumed that neuroimaging (**path_imaging**) and non-imaging data are presented in the same order.